 The highest paychecks go to Directors of Operations, who earn an average around $85K annually, closely trailed by VPs of Sales & Marketing ($82K), Market Research Analysts ($53K), and Communications Specialists (approximately $31K).

 Years of Experience

 When it comes to location, the highest average paycheck ($53K per year) can be spotted in Washington, DC; Denver, Colo. ($52K), Fort Collins, Colo. ($37K), and Fort Worth, Texas (around $31K) are the next top-paying cities.
 Expected earnings are below average (about $31K) in Dayton, Ohio, one of the lowest-paid cities.
-Within the company, workers earn the highest salaries (an average of $64K per year) in Virginia.
+By state, The Better Business Bureau pays its Virginia employees the most; the pay rate there is around $74K annually.